-As magnet welding is a niche area in the field, it is vital to thoroughly research the type of magnet to be welded, its properties, the manners of ensuring the prevention of magnetic arc blow and its compatibility with the method of welding and other materials possibly integrated as the reactions of a particular magnet type may not be applicable to all.
+As magnet welding is a niche area in the field, it is vital to thoroughly research the type of magnet to be welded, its properties, the manners of ensuring the prevention of magnetic arc blow, and its compatibility with the method of welding.
+Other materials possibly integrated as the reactions of a particular magnet type may not be applicable to all.

 Always ensure that your magnet is demagnetized appropriately according to its components and always gradually test its propensity to create an arc blow before starting your welding process.

 Due to magnet welding being a field that is not as widely pursued as other areas and consequently not having as much coverage as others, do provide inputs of your experience welding magnets by shooting us an email.